satyaadhiyaksaardy/gym-gesture-analytic-dashboard/README.md

 streamlit run src/app.py
 ```

-The application will open in your default web browser at `http://localhost:8501`.
+The application will open in your default web browser.

 ## 📊 Data Format